Nonparametric Multi-shape Modeling with Uncertainty Quantification: Performance Metrics

 Note that this only accounts for between-coordinate dependence.
 However, from its derivation, we can see how correlation modeling for between-curve dependence, as described in the main text, helps to reduce uncertainty in model prediction.
 Also, we note that in the case of separate GPs for each coordinate, the correlation $\tilde{\rho}_{21}(s)=0$ for any $s \in \mathcal{D}$, and the IUEA is proportional to the average product of pointwise standard deviations in the two coordinate directions.
+In the extreme case where $\tilde{\sigma}_{1}^{2}(s)=\tilde{\sigma}_{2}^{2}(s)=\tilde{\rho}_{12}(s)=\tilde{\rho}_{21}(s)$, the ellipsoid degenerates and its volume is zero, leaving us with the usual notion of the width of a confidence interval.